Skip to main content

 Office of Admissions

-Our Admissions staff can assist with any questions or issues you encounter as you apply to WVU.
+Our Admissions staff can assist with any questions as you apply to WVU.
 Business hours are Monday through Friday, 8:15 a.m. to 4:45 p.m. (except University holidays).
 Call us at 304-293-2121 or fill out our contact form.